UHDbits/M73-Tiny-OpenCore/README.md

   | Ethernet | Intel Ethernet Connection I217-V |
   | Internal WiFi/Bluetooth | AzureWave AW-CE123H (BCM94352HMB) |

-  **If your system does not match these specifications (other than the not-important parts, like the WiFi card), it is not guaranteed that this configuration will work for you.
+  **If your system does not match these specifications (other than the not-important parts, like the external display), it is not guaranteed that this configuration will work for you.
 If you are unable to get it working, you can create an issue and I will try to help you to the best of my ability.**

   ## Directions